jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 then selects the correct secret to explicitly pass to the reusable workflow thereby abstracting logic about which secret to use into the calling workflow.

-In either case, once secrets have been passed to the underlying resuable workflow, they may be accessed for use with the following syntax:
+In either case, once secrets have been passed to the underlying reusable workflow, they may be accessed for use with the following syntax:
 `${{ secrets.azure-sp-credentials }}`.